New Student Support

 Welcome Week begins on move-in day in late summer.
 This event helps new students adjust to college life and meet fellow students.
 Special activities and programs provide a comprehensive introduction to the campus, faculty and community.

 Small groups of new students are accompanied through many of the Welcome Week events by upper-class students and faculty members.
 Auditions for band, choir and orchestra also are held at this time.

 The Director of First-Year Advising assigns a faculty advisor and peer mentor

 s to each first-year student.
 Advisors and peer mentors assist ﬁrst-year students in their academic and social transition to college life.
 Advisors play a key role in helping students learn policies and procedures, choose classes each term, and understand the campus culture.
 Peer Mentors teach students about campus resources and help them make connections to the people and values of campus.

 Each transfer student is assigned to an advisor and peer mentor who will assist students in their transition to Augustana.
 All transfer students are required to take LSC-300 during their first fall on campus.
 Students transferring more than 60 credits toward their degree will declare their major and be assigned a major advisor early in their first term.
 Students transferring fewer than 60 credits will work with their transfer advisor until they declare a major.
-Additionally, these students may elect to take LSC-301 in their first term.
+Additionally, transfer students may elect to take LSC-301 in their first term.